 - 3 tsp soy sauce (or to taste)

-- In a wok, add 1 tbs cooking oil; bring the oil to high heat; add beef and chili, stir fry till brown; add 1 tsp soy sauce, 1tsp dark soy sauce, 1 tsp sesame oil; stir quickly and transfer the beef to a plate and set aside; at this point, the beef should be 90% cooked and should be fully cooked once rested for a few minutes.
+- Heat up 1tbsp cooking oil In a wok, bring the oil to high heat; add beef, stir fry till brown; add 1 tsp soy sauce, 1tsp dark soy sauce, 1 tsp sesame oil; toss and transfer the beef to a plate and set aside; at this point, the beef should be 90% cooked and should be fully cooked once rested for a few minutes.

-- In the wok, add 1 tbs cooking oil; bring the oil to high heat; add the hor fun & stir fry for 2-3 minutes or until the hor fun is hot; add 2 tsp soy sauce & 2 tsp of dark soy sauce; continue to stir fry until the noodles is aromatic; add the beef & toss; add bean sprouts, toss to mix & remove from heat; the bean sprouts should still be crunchy at this point; add coriander, toss to mix & ready to serve
+- In the wok, add 1 tbsp cooking oil; bring the oil to high heat; add the noodles & stir fry for 2-3 minutes or until hot; add 2 tsp soy sauce & 2 tsp of dark soy sauce; continue to stir fry until the noodles is aromatic; add the beef & toss; add bean sprouts, toss; add garlic chive, toss.

 - Garnish with toasted sesame seeds (optional).